Add alias symbolize_keys for symbolize_names kwarg for JSON.parse

 I believe the current name causes confusion.
 Would it be possible to add an alias to this keyword for clarity?

-Updated by baweaver (Brandon Weaver) about 1 year ago
+Updated by baweaver (Brandon Weaver) over 3 years ago

 shevegen (Robert A. Heiler) wrote:

 Personally I think that alias name would make sense.
 With a new alias the backwards

 An alias would probably be best as otherwise it would cause breaking changes, and I think we'd rather avoid that.